 You can only receive a supplemental payment from one college at a time.
 You are responsible for notifying the school certifying officials at each institution in which you are enrolled about any other colleges (UWS or WTCS) that you are attending in the same semester.
-The colleges will decide, based on several administrative factors, which colleges will pay you the supplemental payment.
+The college awarding your credential or degree will process your supplemental payment.